 Legend has it that only a handful of nobles, like Sordinas, Kourkoumelis, Androutselis, and Rivellis, held the power to offer asylum.
 But let’s be real – there were probably more than a few who had the key to the door of this twisted version of justice.

 So, whether these chambers held wine or whispers of the past, there’s no denying that Sagrado’s story is a captivating mix of reality, legend, and a pinch of intrigue.
 Next time you wander through these historic corridors, remember the tales they hold and the secrets they guard.

 The horrible reality

-The Sagrado gained a terrible reputation, for they were, in fact, dark dungeons where criminals and/or innocents have died, so they were tools of fear for the people and extermination tools for the nobles to accomplish their aims, so horrible and exceedingly myths were cultivated.
+The Sagrado gained a terrible reputation, for they were, in fact, dark dungeons where criminals and/or innocents have died, so Sagrados were used as tools of fear for the people, and extermination tools for the nobles to accomplish their aims, very horrible and exceedingly myths were cultivated.

 Alright, folks, brace yourselves, because we’re about to dive headfirst into the twisted tales of the Sagrado – a place where reality and horror blend into something straight out of a dark fantasy.

 Picture this: the Sagrado, once deemed as a simple storage space or perhaps catacombs for nobles, actually held a much darker secret.
 These weren’t just ordinary chambers; they were dungeons, deep and ominous, where shadows whispered the tales of lives cut short.
 And let me tell you, the reputation they gained was nothing short of bone-chilling.

 Here’s the deal: these Sagrados weren’t just spaces; they were tools of fear, wielded by the nobles to exert their power over the people.
 Imagine being marked for a journey into these dark depths – your fate sealed, your cries unheard.
 These chambers weren’t merely hidden; they were the stuff of nightmares, a place where lives were extinguished and myths cultivated to extremes.